 In both Benin and Burkina Faso, we have worked in close partnership with local and national government agencies, and with the generous support of many local and international funding partners and thousands of individual investors.

 The Hunger Project began work in both Benin and Burkina Faso in 1997 by mobilising clusters of villages through our Epicentre Strategy.
-Each group of rural villages becomes an “epicentre and a dynamic center of community action.
+Each group of rural villages becomes an “epicentre and a dynamic centre of community action.
 Communities launch and run their own programs to address their most pressing challenges.
 For example, epicentre communities work together to address health and nutrition, access to clean drinking water and sanitation, education and literacy, food security, microfinance, climate change and women’s and youth’s empowerment.

 The Epicentre Strategy is designed to partner with communities for about eight years, after which each epicentre graduates to a phase of “sustainable self-reliance.”
 At this point, the epicentre has demonstrated the confidence, capacity and skills to act as agents of their own development.